R

 11.3 HTML

 I recommend htmltools for generating HTML from structured data.
-The manual is annoyingly perfunctory and it sends you off to some other web pages which are supposed to tell you more about ti but do not.
+The manual is annoyingly perfunctory and it sends you off to some other web pages which are supposed to tell you more about it but do not.
 Nonetheless it is pretty easy to work out.
 Here and here are the least perfunctory introductions.
 I like using it with withTags, which creates an environment wherein every HTML tag is a function, and behaves in an obvious way.
 Here is my code to make a custom HTML fragment for every row in a data frame for the ozpowermap project.

 popupHtml = apply(winners_sf, 1, function(r){